-- Getting to the Netherlands from the UK is really easy, flights just take 50 minutes or it's four hours by train
+- Getting to the Netherlands from the UK is really easy!
+Flights take only 50 minutes, or it's four hours by train

-- The Netherlands is a very diverse country which is home to people from over 190 different cultures so it'll be a great opportunity to meet all sorts of new people
+- The Netherlands is a very diverse country, and it is home to people from over 190 different cultures - a great opportunity to meet all sorts of new people